 Hiring teams are moving towards LinkedIn

 Although most old-school hiring managers like to see resumes, Domina has seen many instances where developers “don’t even upload resumes in the recruiting CRM.”
-Microsoft is among the many enterprises who are utilizing LinkedIn to make connections and grow their talent pipeline.
+Microsoft is among the many enterprises that are utilizing LinkedIn to make connections and grow their talent pipeline.

 “Resumes are so formal.
 On LinkedIn you can see more of [the candidate’s] personality and how they engage.”